 Cast iron is a useful for material for cooking over a fire, since it is both incredibly durable and spreads heat evenly.
-While many people are familiar with using skewers for campfire cooking, a more useful device is a cast iron cooker, which has an enclosed space for cooking.
+While many people are familiar with using skewers for campfire cooking, a more useful device is a cast iron cooker (pictured above), which has an enclosed space for cooking.
 The device allows users to enclose dough and fillings, clamp it together and cook a small pie inside.
 However, cast iron pie cookers are also useful for cooking sandwiches, warming bread, even making waffles.

 A camp grill is a grated surface that allows users to suspend meat or other grill materials over a camp fire.
 Many grills include an adjustable surface that allows aspiring fire-chefs to adapt their food to the varying flame heights.

 A useful tool to have while campfire cooking is a good pair of gloves.
 Often cooking over a fire requires quick action when flames flare or die down.
 It is a process in constant need of adjustment.
 Having gloves that can stand up to the task will allow you to stay flexible and avoid burns.